La Pine Fire District ISO Ratings

 The City of La Pine has a fire hydrant system and the following communities also have ISO recognizable water systems and fire hydrants: Sunriver Business Park, Caldera Springs, Crosswaters, Vandervert Ranch, Thousand Trails, Oregon Water Wonderland I, Oregon Water Wonderland II, River Meadows, Wild River, and Ponderosa Pines.

-Please refer to a mapping program, such as Mapquest, to determine the mileage between a residence and the nearest fire station.
+Please refer to a mapping program, such as Google Maps, to determine the mileage between a residence and the nearest fire station.
 To determine if a property is within La Pine Fire District’s response area, click here for map.

 Oregon Wildfire Risk Explorer